Space Institutions and Initiatives in Austria

 The Space Generation Advisory Council in Support of the United Nations Programme on Space Applications (SGAC) is a global non-governmental, non-profit organisation and network which aims to represent university students and young space professionals ages 18-35 to the United Nations, space agencies, industry, and academia.
 Headquartered in Vienna, Austria, the SGAC network of members, volunteers and alumni has grown to more than 13000 members representing more than 150 countries.

 Held annually since 1975, the Alpbach Summer School is a talent incubator for European space issues.
 Each year about 60 selected participants from among the member and cooperating states of the European Space Agency work out in-depth studies on different topics of space research.
 Within ten days graduates, post-graduate students, young scientists and engineers develop concepts for future, innovative satellite missions.

-The TU Wien Space Team is a student led group with emphasis on aerospace engineering at the Technische Universität Wien.
+The TU Wien Space Team is a student led group with emphasis on aerospace engineering at the Vienna University of Technology.
 Their focus lies on the design of experimental rockets, rocket engines and mini satellites.
 Their projects are meant for civil use only.

 The United Nations Office for Outer Space Affairs (UNOOSA) is the United Nations office responsible for promoting international cooperation in the peaceful uses of outer space.
 UNOOSA serves as the secretariat for the General Assembly's only committee dealing exclusively with international cooperation in the peaceful uses of outer space: the United Nations Committee on the Peaceful Uses of Outer Space (COPUOS).
 UNOOSA was relocated to Vienna, Austria in 1993.